Curriculum

 • You will take the USMLE Step 1 following your Foundations of Medicine curriculum.
 We’ve built in preparation time in the second year to ensure that you’re ready and will succeed.
 We’ve also built in preparation time and resources for Step 2 Clinical Knowledge as we know this exam has grown in importance now that Step 1 uses pass/fail scoring.

 • WMed is a newer school, built on a long legacy of medical education in Kalamazoo.
 We have more than 200 residents and fellows in 10 residency programs and five fellowships — some dating back over 70 years.
 Kalamazoo is also home to innovative leaders in the pharmaceutical and medical device industries.
+The curriculum provides opportunities to interact closely and learn from residents and other healthcare professionals including nursing, physical therapy, respiratory therapy, occupational therapy, nutrition and social work.

 • You’ve got to play to win.
 You’ve got to be present to learn.
 However, we do recognize all students learn differently and that you’re an adult learner.
 Attendance is required for most curriculum events such as TBLs and clinical experiences.
 Our curriculum uses a variety of teaching methods and newer instructional technologies to enhance your learning.